This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Osaka Castle Park is massive!
 It covers approximately 60,000 square meters (15 acres).

-Specifically, 2 gates (Otemon and Sakuramon), 5 turrets (Ichiban-yagura, Inui-yagura, Rokuban, Sengan, Tamon), a well (Kinmeisui), a storehouse (Kinzo), a gunpowder magazine (Enshogura) and three sections of the castle wall (all located around the Otemon gate) surround the Main Castle Tower.
+There are 2 gates (Otemon and Sakuramon), 5 turrets (Ichiban-yagura, Inui-yagura, Rokuban, Sengan, Tamon), a well (Kinmeisui), a storehouse (Kinzo), a gunpowder magazine (Enshogura) and three sections of the castle wall (all located around the Otemon gate) surround the Main Castle Tower.

 Thirteen of the structures around the Main Castle Tower are designated as Important Cultural Assets by the national government.